xogroup/values/README.md

 * Use available forums to ensure your voice is heard
 * Take action; Found an issue with our deploy strategy?
 Propose a plan to fix it!
 Found a bug in the code as you were implementing a feature?
 Write a story for it!
 * Leave everything better than it was found.
 If you can make it better in 5 minutes, do it.
-If you can't, follow up."
+If you can't, follow up.
 * Break down complex problems into smaller, bite-sized pieces; participate in Inceptions and IPMs
 * Define SMART goals at the individual, team and company level
 * Work with your manager to ensure we are making progress to achieving our goals